1994 Northridge earthquake

 The 1994 Northridge earthquake affected Greater Los Angeles, California, United States, on January 17, 1994, at 04:30:55 PST.
 The epicenter of the moment 6.7 blind thrust earthquake was beneath the San Fernando Valley.
-Lasting approximately 8 seconds and achieving a peak ground acceleration of over 1.7 g, it is the largest recorded earthquake in the area's history, slightly surpassing the 6.6 1971 San Fernando earthquake.
-Shaking was felt as far away as San Diego, Turlock, Las Vegas, Richfield, Phoenix, and Ensenada.
-Fifty-seven people died and more than 9,000 were injured.
+The shock lasted approximately 8 seconds and achieved a peak ground acceleration of over 1.7 g.
+It is the largest recorded earthquake in the area's history, slightly surpassing the 6.6 1971 San Fernando earthquake.
+Shaking was felt as far away as San Diego, California; Turlock, California; Las Vegas, Nevada; Richfield, Utah; Phoenix, Arizona; and Ensenada, Baja California, Mexico.
+Sixty people died and more than 9,000 were injured.
 In addition, property damage was estimated to be $13–50 billion, making it among the costliest natural disasters in U.S. history.